hussienba/si110-reflection-holography/README.md

-# Plane-wave multislice simulation in reflection geometry using Prismatic (via the Prismatique Python wrapper), with off-axis electron-holographic reconstruction pipeline.
+# HRTEM multislice simulation in reflection geometry using Prismatique, with off-axis electron-holographic reconstruction.

 Reflection electron holography forward-simulation and reconstruction pipeline for the cleaved-Si[110] (1,1,-1) facet geometry, replicating the off-axis holographic step-phase measurement using diamond-cubic silicon.